shengyuan-lu/CS-Resume-LaTeX-Template/README.md

-# Resume template for CS majors in North America
+## Shengyuan's Resume template for CS majors in North America

 #### *This is a LaTeX Template
 #### Original Author: Jake Gutierrez (MIT License)